Driver dragged by thief who stole vehicle at suburban Costco gas station

-A driver was recently rattled when a thief stole her vehicle outside a suburban Costco gas station and proceeded to drag her while clinging onto the car.
+A driver was recently rattled when a thief stole a vehicle outside a suburban Costco gas station and proceeded to drag her while she clung onto the car.

-Niketa Patel was filling up her vehicle's gas tank at the Costco gas station, 7311 N. Melvina Ave. in Niles, when a man suddenly went inside.
+Niketa Patel was filling up her vehicle's gas tank at the Costco gas station, 7311 N. Melvina Ave. in Niles, when a man suddenly hopped inside.

 Patel said the thief took off in her vehicle, dragging her along as she desperately tried to get him to pull over.